The Power of One Meal to Make or Break Your Health

 Consuming a single high-fat meal also leads to increased fat in the liver, which is linked to insulin resistance, metabolic diseases, and non-alcoholic fatty liver disease.
 In a crossover study, the nine participants consumed a meal consisting of sausage rolls made up of 61.5 percent fat, 31.6 percent carbohydrates, and 6.9 percent protein that totaled half their daily recommended calories.
 To compare the effects of the meal with additional protein, the subjects consumed a protein powder in addition to the meal to bring the protein content up to 20 percent at a different time.
 Using H-MRS, the researchers were able to assess the fat content of the liver after the meal.
 There was an increase in the intrahepatic lipid, or fat levels in the liver, during the first three hours, and remained even five hours post-meal.
 There was no difference in the fat content in the muscular tissue, and the added protein did not make any difference in the storage of fat in the liver.

-Another study found that binge eating just one time could increase the risk of insulin resistance.
+Another study found that one-time binge eating could increase the risk of insulin resistance.
 It looked at the consequences of binge eating by having participants consume a high-fat diet of 68 percent fat that was 78 percent higher in calories than necessary to parallel the typical high-fat, high-calorie meals on which people binge.
-The participants had individual diet plans, but a sample diet plan included pork sausages, bacon, fried eggs, fried white bread, and whole milk for breakfast.
+The participants had individual diet plans, but a sample diet included pork sausages, bacon, fried eggs, fried white bread, and whole milk for breakfast.
 A sample lunch consisted of white bread, butter, cheddar cheese, mayonnaise, and a sausage roll.
 A sample snack included a pork pie.
 A sample dinner was beef burgers, bacon, cheddar cheese, and coleslaw, followed by dessert of a chocolate chip muffin and double cream.
 After eating a normal diet for seven days, the subjects consumed the experimental diet on the eighth day.
-It was a small study with just fifteen subjects, but it found a reduction in insulin sensitivity by 28 percent after the single high-fat, high-calorie meal.
-This result signals a shift towards insulin resistance after just one day of binge eating.
+It was a small study with just 15 subjects, but it found a reduction in insulin sensitivity by 28 percent after the single high-fat, high-calorie meal.
+This result signals a shift toward insulin resistance after just a one-day binge.

 A high-fat meal might also contribute to oxidative stress and inflammation.
-In one study, consuming a high-fat, high carbohydrate meal with excess calories for lunch for four days led to an increase in oxidative stress.
-In this study, the test group consumed a Burger King Double Whopper® burger with regular French fries, a small Coke®, and regular onion rings that was made up of 173 grams carbohydrates, 93 grams of fat, and 65 grams of protein.
+In one study, consuming a high-fat, high-carbohydrate meal with excess calories for lunch for four days led to an increase in oxidative stress.
+In this study, the test group consumed a Burger King Double Whopper® burger with regular French fries, a small Coke®, and regular onion rings that was made up of 173 g carbohydrates, 93 g fat, and 65 g protein.
 All participants followed a meal plan for seven days adhering to the dietary reference intake for Koreans.
-Then, the group divided into those eating the above lunch for four days and a control group continuing the standard diet.
-The average consumption per day for the control group was 2600 calories, 340 grams of carbohydrates, 66 grams of fat, and 120 grams of protein, while the high-fat group consumed 3500 calories, 410 grams of carbohydrates, 130 grams of fat, and 130 grams of protein.
+Then the group divided into those eating the above lunch for four days and a control group continuing the standard diet.
+The average consumption per day for the control group was 2,600 calories, 340 g of carbohydrates, 66 g of fat, and 120 g of protein, while the high-fat group consumed 3,500 calories, 410 g carbohydrates, 130 g fat, and 130 g protein.

-In the group consuming the high-fat lunch, there were higher levels of ROS and ONOO-, which are free radicals that contribute to oxidative stress, in the isolated mononuclear cells from the blood samples.
+In the group consuming the high-fat lunch, there were higher levels of ROS and ONOO-, which are free radicals that contribute to oxidative stress, in the blood samples.
 These levels did not change on the control diets.
-Many antioxidant enzymes were induced from both the mitochondria and cytosol to protect against these increases.
-Although the antioxidant enzymes could handle an initial increase in oxidative stress, a short continuation of continuing to consume the high-fat, high-calorie meals led to increased markers of lipid peroxidation.
-This finding indicates that in a short period of time, the body exhausts the compensatory mechanisms triggered by these meals.
-Although you might be able to handle the increased oxidation of one meal, you will quickly exhaust your resources if you keep eating this way.
-Although this study did not discuss this point specifically, one might postulate that if your body is already under oxidative stress that taxes its antioxidant reserves, then the impact of a single, high-fat meal on oxidation might be even bigger.
+Many antioxidant enzymes were released by the body to protect against these increases.
+Although the antioxidant enzymes could handle an initial increase in oxidative stress, continuing to consume the high-fat, high-calorie meals led to increased markers of lipid peroxidation (a process by which free radicals “steal” electrons from the fats in cell membranes, which can result in cell damage) in a short time.
+This finding indicates that in a short period of time, the body exhausts its ability to bounce back, so to speak.
+In other words, although you might be able to handle the increased oxidation of one meal, you will quickly exhaust your resources if you keep eating this way.

-Consuming a single, high-fat meal can also increase metabolic endotoxin levels, which in turn leads to inflammation in the body.
-In a study on women with type-2 diabetes, the serum endotoxin levels were significantly higher after consuming a high-fat meal made up of 75 grams fat, 5 grams carbohydrate, and 6 grams protein.
-Metabolic endotoxemia is linked to several chronic conditions, including Alzheimer's disease, diabetes, obesity, cancer, and cardiovascular disease.
+While this study did not discuss this point specifically, one might suggest that if your body is already under oxidative stress, the impact of a single, high-fat meal might be even bigger as your antioxidant reserves are already taxed.

-The overweight and obese men had a higher blood glucose levels after consuming the high carbohydrate meal than normal weight men.
-Both groups also had a higher blood glucose response after the high carbohydrate meal than the normal carbohydrate meal, as well as higher insulin levels.
-In the overweight and obese men, there was postprandial hypertriglyceridemia (high triglycerides) after the normal carbohydrate and high-fat meals, despite the men having normal triglyceride levels prior to the study and the meal using mostly unsaturated fatty acids.
+The overweight and obese men had higher blood glucose levels after consuming the high-carbohydrate meal than the normal-weight men.
+Both groups also had a higher blood glucose (i.e., sugar) response after the high-carbohydrate meal than the normal carbohydrate meal, as well as higher insulin levels.
+In the overweight and obese men, triglycerides also rose to high levels after the normal carbohydrate and high-fat meals, despite the men having normal triglyceride levels prior to the study and the meal using mostly unsaturated fatty acids.
 Thus, not only do the meal components determine the metabolic response after a meal, but the body composition and energy balance do as well.

 What this evidence tells us is that after a high-fat meal, especially one that is also high-calorie and not nutrient dense, the following might occur, particularly in those who are overweight or obese: